unicef/django-streaming/docs/src/backends/redis.md

 ## List Name

 By default, messages are pushed to a Redis list named `django_model_changes`.
-You can customize this list name in your `STREAMING` settings:
+You can customize this list name in your `STREAMING` settings by adding the `queue` parameter to the `BROKER_URL`:

 ```python
 STREAMING = {